ericpaulsen/coder-for-docker/README.md

 ## 2. Configure Nginx & Coder containers

 In contrast to the `letsencrypt` container, the `nginx` container requires having a config folder on your host.
-The two required configuration files are `nginx.conf` and `default.conf`, which are included in the `nginx` directory of this repository.
+An `nginx.conf` configuration file is required on the host machine, and is included in the `nginx` directory of this repository.

-1. Navigate to the `nginx.conf` and `default.conf` files and update the following variables with the appropriate values:
+1. Navigate to the `nginx.conf` file and update the following variables with the appropriate values:

 - `server_name  <example.com>`